patelprashant/coleure/ISSUES.md

 - Check: Chrome scrollbar apparently not displaying.
 (Nothing happened)
 - Markup: change `<code>` to `<kbd>`.
 - Scroll position wasn't being recorded.
+- Enhace usability by providing current format and output indicators on the bottom.